 Richmond Church Charity Estates (RCCE) is a charity that plays an important role within the Richmond Team Ministry.
-A registered charity, with an endowment fund worth about £12M at 31 December 2012, its principle purpose is to provide long-term financial support for the religious purposes of St Mary Magdalene, including repairs, improvements or additions to the Church.
+A registered charity, with an endowment fund worth about £15M at 31 December 2016, its principal purpose is to provide long-term financial support for the religious purposes of St Mary Magdalene, including repairs, improvements or additions to the Church.
 Income distributions in the last ten years have been in excess of £1M.

 The charity has a long and fascinating history which lay hidden until unravelled about 20 years ago by John Cloake, the distinguished historian of Richmond.
 What follows is synopsis of the article he wrote, ‘The Curious Story of the Church Estate’, which was published in Richmond History, the journal of the Richmond Local History Society, in issue No 13, May 1992 (a copy of which can be seen at the Local Studies Room at Richmond Reference Library).

 The constitution of RCCE is now set out in a Scheme sealed by the Charity Commission in May 2004.
 But prior to that, it was contained in a Court Order of 1945 which, in turn, referred to a local Act of Parliament of 1828.
 The 1828 Act cannot be described as a light read (approximately 7,000 words with five apparently random full stops) but careful study of this document yields the information that RCCE was created in August 1558 by Thomas Denys.
 Denys had owned land in Richmond which he had settled upon trust “to the use of the poore of the said parish, and the repairing and susteyning of the parish church” (now St Mary Magdalene).